MOHRE UAE Labour Law 2026: What Every Employee Should Know

 Sick Leave

-• For the first 15 days: Employees have the right to get 100% of their salary for the first 15 days of sick leave.
+- For the first 15 days: Employees are entitled to 100% of their salary during the first 15 days of sick leave.

-• For the next 30 days: In the following 30 days, employees will receive 50% of their salary.
+- For the next 30 days: In the following 30 days, employees will receive 50% of their salary as partial pay.

 Important Note: In case you require sick leave, inform your boss within three days and provide a doctor’s note from a certified clinic.